MacOS: Mac OS X

-Apple rapidly developed several new releases of Mac OS X. Apple released Mac OS X 10.1 in October 2001, delivering quality of life enhancements.
+Over the following years, Apple rapidly developed several new releases of Mac OS X. Apple released Mac OS X 10.1 in October 2001, delivering quality of life enhancements.
 Beginning in January 2002, Apple preinstalled Mac OS X as the default operating system on all Macs.
 Later that year Apple released Mac OS X Jaguar (version 10.2), the first version to publicly use its code name in marketing and advertisements.
 When Mac OS X Panther (10.3) released in 2003, Siracusa noted that "It's strange to have gone from years of uncertainty and vaporware to a steady annual supply of major new operating system releases."
 Mac OS X Tiger (10.4), which released in 2005, reportedly shocked executives at Microsoft by offering a number of features, such as fast file searching and improved graphics processing, that Microsoft had spent several years struggling to add to Windows Vista with acceptable performance.

 As the operating system evolved, it moved away from the classic Mac OS, with applications being added and removed.
 Considering music to be a key market, Apple developed the iPod music player and music software for the Mac, including iTunes and GarageBand.
 Targeting the consumer and media markets, Apple emphasized its new "digital lifestyle" applications such as the iLife suite, integrated home entertainment through the Front Row media center and the Safari web browser.
-With the increasing popularity of the internet, Apple offered additional online services, including the .Mac, MobileMe and most recently iCloud products.
+With the increasing popularity of the internet, Apple offered additional online services, including the .Mac, MobileMe, and later, iCloud products.
 It later began selling third-party applications through the Mac App Store.

 Newer versions of Mac OS X also included modifications to the general interface, moving away from the striped gloss and transparency of the initial versions.
 Some applications began to use a brushed metal appearance, or non-pinstriped title bar appearance in Mac OS X Tiger.
 In Mac OS X Leopard (10.5), Apple announced a unification of the interface, with a standardized gray-gradient window style.

 In 2006, the first Intel Macs were released with a specialized version of Mac OS X Tiger.